sjparkinson/uncomplicated.systems/_posts/2018-05-24-kent-to-paris-by-bicycle.md

 8:05am, almost reay to set off 😁

 ~9:30am, quick stop for the first puncture of the trip.
 Gravel on a roundabout.
-We're making amazing progress, sticking together as a group with some amazing pace, eating up the kilometers.
+We're making amazing progress, sticking together as a group with some amazing pace, eating up the kilometers 🛣️.

 10:10am, second pit stop before lunch.
 Breaking out the suncream and polo mints.
 98km left for today, about 60km in.

-10:11am, second puncture of the day, spontaneous release of air on Jackob's front, might be getting to hot for the tires? 💥
+10:11am, second puncture of the day, spontaneous release of air on Jackob's front 💥, might be getting to hot for the tires?

 #### Sunday Afternoon — Château de Rambures to Beauvais